South Kasai: Kalonji-Lumumba split and polarisation

 Albert Kalonji broke with Lumumba and later led the secession of South Kasai.

 Although it was the largest of the African nationalist parties, the MNC had many different factions within it that took differing stances on a number of issues.
 It was increasingly polarised between moderate évolués and the more radical mass membership.
 A radical and federalist faction headed by Ileo and Albert Kalonji split away in July 1959, but failed to induce mass defections by other MNC members.
 The dissident faction became known as the MNC-Kalonji (MNC-K), while the majority group became the MNC-Lumumba (MNC-L).
 The split divided the party's support base into those who endured with Lumumba, chiefly in the Stanleyville region in the north-east, and those who backed the MNC-K, popular in the south and among Kalonji's own ethnic group, the Baluba.
 The MNC-K later formed a cartel with ABAKO and the Parti Solidaire Africain (PSA) to call for a united, but federalised, Congo.

-The 1960 elections degenerated into an "anti-Baluba plebiscite" in Kasai as the Luba MNC-K succeeded in obtaining a plurality but failed to take control of the provincial government.
+The 1960 elections degenerated into an "anti-Baluba plebiscite" in Kasai.
+The MNC-K, campaigning on a platform of preserving Luba interests, won 21 of the 70 seats in the provincial assembly and eight seats in the Leopoldville Parliament.
+Other parties, many representing smaller ethnic groups, organised against the MNC-K under the MNC-L's leadership.
 Voters in northern Kasai showed favor towards the MNC-L—since Lumumba had grown up there—while in the south division occurred between the Lulua and Luba.
+An anti-MNC-K coalition led by the MNC-L formed to control the provincial assembly and thus determined the provincial leaders.
 Lumumba promoted a Lulua candidate, Barthélemy Mukenge, as provincial president while Kalonji was denied an important ministerial portfolio in Lumumba's national government.
 Kalonji refused Lumumba's offer of the Agriculture portfolio.
-Mukenge attempted to form a government of unity, even offering MNC-K member Joseph Ngalula a place in his cabinet.
+Mukenge attempted to form a government of unity in the province, even offering MNC-K member Joseph Ngalula a place in his cabinet.
 Ngalula rejected the offer and on 14 June the MNC-K resolved to establish an alternative government under his leadership.
 Kalonji did not recognise this government as having any authority.